selwynpolit/d9book/book/debugging.md

 Using a combination of PhpStorm, DDEV and Xdebug makes debugging a pleasure.
 PhpStorm is not essential.
 Xdebug works fine with other IDE\'s also.
 In my experience, many Drupal developers have not experienced using a true debugger, but once they do, they wonder how they ever delivered any code without it.

 ## Enable error reporting
-If you experience a WSOD (White Screen Of Death), enabling verbose error messages in your `sites\default\settings.local.php` can often give you some useful clue:
+If you experience a WSOD (White Screen Of Death), enabling verbose error messages in your `sites\default\settings.local.php` can often give you some useful clues:

 ```php
 $config['system.logging']['error_level'] = 'verbose';
 ```
 For more, check out [this question on Stack Exchange](https://drupal.stackexchange.com/questions/127182/how-do-i-enable-developer-debug-mode#:~:text=%24config%5B'system.,can%20always%20comment%20them%20out).
-Also error reporting levels are defined in [bootstrap.inc](https://github.com/drupal/drupal/blob/10.3.x/core/includes/bootstrap.inc) as follows:
+Also, error reporting levels are defined in [bootstrap.inc](https://github.com/drupal/drupal/blob/10.3.x/core/includes/bootstrap.inc) as follows:

 ```php
 /**